000pp/hexodus/README.md

 <br>

 ## To-Do
-- [] Add interactive smb client
+- [ ] Add interactive smb client
-- [] Add modules that uses WinRM protocol
+- [ ] Add modules that uses WinRM protocol
-- [] Add vulnerabilities modules (BadSucessor, Backup Operator and other)
+- [ ] Add vulnerabilities modules (BadSucessor, Backup Operator and other)
-- [] Add module to download/read files remotely
+- [ ] Add module to download/read files remotely
+- [ ] Add support to IP interfaces and file with hosts
+- [ ] Add support to Kerberos
-- [] Improve webview HTML and CSS
+- [ ] Improve webview HTML and CSS
+- [ ] Improve LDAP binding method
+- [ ] Search for new protocols to use
+- [ ] Automatize known-attacks (UnPAC the hash for example)

 <br>